 One of PAR’s core values is to give back to the community.
-We participate in many special events during the year that benefit organizations in the Tampa Bay area.
+Throughout the year, our staff members volunteer their time to benefit many charitable organizations in the Tampa Bay area.
 Here’s a look at some of the activities and events PAR staff have participated in recently.

 We are so grateful to be able to give back to our community with our time, energy, and resources.
 To learn more about what we are doing to make a difference in the Tampa Bay area, visit our Community PARtners page.

 When staff members at PAR are developing a new test, several rounds of data are collected in order to be sure that the test is measuring what it has intended to measure and that it represents the appropriate populations accurately.
 Data collection occurs all across the U.S. to help us gather that information.
 Multiple stages of data collection are crucial to test development.
 Learn more about the different stages of data collection and what is entailed in each step.

 The pilot stage of data collection is when preliminary data is gathered on a proposed measure with a small sample.
 The goal of pilot data collection is often to make decisions about item selection, and to determine any aspects of the test that may need alteration prior to standardization.
 Data collectors provide valuable feedback to PAR staff during this stage regarding the administration of the test and ways it can be improved.